diambra/docs/content/closedbeta.en.md

     this command will generate the same files as in the previous case, so the base random agent code (`agent.py`), the requirements (`requirements.txt`) and the Dockerfile (`Dockerfile`).
 But this time, there are two major differences:
     * The Docker file will not have the `COPY . .` instruction, as you don't want to copy in it your source code, nor the `ENTRYPOINT`.
 You will specify them both in the submission manifest (see next point)
     * A new yaml file is generated (`submission.yaml`), it is an example of the submission manifest, a file in which you can specify the different parameters of your submission.
 It contains things like the docker image to be used, the difficulty level, but most importantly:
+      * The command to be executed inside the docker image
       * The source files to be downloaded and added to your docker image
-      * The command to be executed inside the docker image

     Point 3 below explains how to properly edit the submission manifest.

-2. Build the Docker image and push it:
+2. Build the Docker image containing all your required dependencies and push it:

    ```shell
    docker build -t <registry>/<name>:<tag> .